silvacms/documentation/source/buildout.rst

 Configuring a cache
 ```````````````````

-Buildout downloads and install software in the ``download`` and
+Buildout downloads and installs software inside the ``download`` and
 ``eggs`` directories by default.
 When you have multiple Buildout
 directories on the same computer it is possible to share those
-directories between all the Buildout installation, preventing to
+directories between all the Buildout installations, preventing to
 download and install duplicate packages.
+This saves disk space and
+time.

 In a network setup, it is even possible to share the ``download``
 directory among different computers using NFS or something similar.

-To create a central directory you need to create a ``.buildout``
+To create those directories you need to create a ``.buildout``
 directory in your home directory, which contains a ``default.cfg``
-file.
+configuration file.
 The content of this file is:

 .. code-block:: buildout